How to Clean Mold From Wood? 4 Effective Methods

 If you don’t have any white vinegar on hand, a popular alternative would be diluted chlorine bleach mixed with water.

-After applying the mixture of equal parts water and chlorinated liquid soap, wipe off the excess moisture along with all traces of mold spores.
+After applying the mixture of equal parts water and chlorinated liquid soap, wipe away the excess moisture and all traces of mold spores.
 You will need to let the wood dry before using it again.

-Another important thing to note when removing mold from wooden surfaces is that any materials won’t be exposed to bleaches.
-Cover certain inks, finishes, and paints; otherwise, the mold will vanish.
-If not, it will require a different type of treatment, and you will need the help of professionals again.
+Another important thing to note when removing mold from wooden surfaces is that no materials should be exposed to bleach.
+Protect adjacent painted or finished surfaces from bleach contact.
+If they are, it will require a different type of treatment, and you will need professional help again.
 So, it is better to get professional mold inspection and removal services.

 3- Use Borax

-Borax is a popular natural ingredient that can be used to remove black stains and discoloration.
+Borax is a popular natural ingredient used to remove black stains and discoloration.

-Take a bucket of warm water and some borax powder and mix it all until you have created a thick paste-like substance.
-Then, use either an old rag or sponge to apply it directly to your wooden surface before scrubbing it about 20 minutes.
+Mix borax powder with a small amount of warm water to form a thick paste.
+Then use either an old rag or a sponge to apply it directly to your wooden surface, and scrub for about 20 minutes.

-Let everything dry out completely so no traces of moisture are visible anywhere else on your piece.
+Let everything dry completely so no traces of moisture remain anywhere else on your piece.

-This process only takes one time around, and you will notice the difference in your moldy wooden furniture right away.
+This process typically requires only one application, and you will notice the difference in your moldy wooden furniture immediately.

-Note: Borax can be dangerous if inhaled or ingested, so make sure not to get any of it into your eyes.
-Depending on how long the exposure has been going on, it can cause irritation and even blindness.
-So please keep yourself safe when removing mold from wood with borax!
+Note: Borax can be dangerous if inhaled or ingested, so make sure not to get any of it in your eyes.
+Depending on how long the exposure lasts, it can cause irritation and even blindness.
+Please stay safe when removing mold from wood with borax!

 4- Use hydrogen peroxide